 A.14.1.1 Information Security Requirements Analysis & Specification

-Information security related requirements need to be included in any requirements for new information systems or enhancements to existing information systems.
+Information security-related requirements need to be included in any requirements for new information systems or enhancements to existing information systems.
 This can happen alongside A.6.1.5 as part of the information security in projects and should take into account the value of the information at risk which could align with the information classification scheme in A.8.2.1.In any new system development or change to existing systems, it is important to understand what the business requirements for security controls are by doing a risk assessment.
 This should be done prior to the selection of or commencement of the development of a solution.
 Security considerations should happen from the earliest possible opportunity to ensure that the correct requirements are identified before solution selection commences.
-The security requirements should be documented and agreed so that they can be referenced as the solution is procured or developed.
-It is not good practice to select or develop a solution and then assess the level of security capability afterwards.
+The security requirements should be documented and agreed upon so that they can be referenced as the solution is procured or developed.
+It is not good practice to select or develop a solution and then assess the level of security capability afterward.
 This often leads to higher risks and costs and may also cause problems in applicable legislation such as GDPR which encourages a secure by design philosophy and techniques such as Data Protection Privacy Impact Assessments (DPIA).
 There are also numerous websites advocating secure development practices and key principles for consideration.
 ISO 27002 also includes implementation guidance.
 Any of the principles being followed should be documented.
 The auditor will be looking to see that security is being considered at all stages of a project lifecycle, for a new system or changes to an existing system.
-They will also expect to see consideration for confidentiality, integrity and availability at a minimum prior to the selection or development process commencing.
+They will also expect to see consideration for confidentiality, integrity, and availability at a minimum prior to the selection or development process commencing.

 A.14.1.2 Securing Application Services on Public Networks